 Tips for Parents

-• Encourage the nanny to follow your way.
-I believe if you treat your nanny well, they will be thankful and, as a result, take better care of your family.
+- Encourage the nanny to follow your way.
+I believe if you treat your nanny well, they will be thankful.
+As a result, take better care of your family.
 Do not forget that nannies have feelings too.
 Not only can they help you with your kids, but they may have things to teach your kids too.